Bone Grafting

 Bone Grafting at Bright Smiles Dentistry & Orthodontics: Rebuilding the Foundation of Your Smile

-Over time, your body will replace the grafting material with new, healthy bone.
-The healing process typically takes several months, after which the jawbone will be strong enough to support a dental implant or other restoration.
+Eventually, your body will replace the graft material altogether with new, healthy bone.
+The healing time usually takes several months, but once healed—typically strong enough for dental implant or other restoration.

 Types of Bone Grafts